Eric Altamirano: Varsity

-Eric went to San Beda College for his high school education.
+Eric Altamirano was born in Davao City, Philippines, and went to San Beda College for his high school education.
 He was a member of the Red Cubs, the school's varsity basketball team and was one of the players who were instrumental in giving the school a string of championships.

 College / Amateur

 He played college ball for the University of the Philippines in the University Athletic Association of the Philippines, Eric gained prominence in College when in 1986, together with Ronnie Magsanoc and Benjie Paras, they led the UP Maroons to its first UAAP crown after 47 years and the team's first post-war title since the NCAA days.
 He was named the Most Valuable Player that same year.

 Altamirano was a member of the Philippine national team that took home the bronze medal at the 1986 Asian Games in Seoul, the nationals were mentored by his UP coach Joe Lipa.
 He played for YCO Shine Masters in the PABL.